josephvalenti53/44688_Capstone_Joseph_Valenti/README.md

 # Welcome!

 Hello, my name is Joseph Valenti, I'm a cybersecurity analyst specializing in Identity & Access Management (IAM), Privileged Access Management (PAM), and Vulnerability Management.
-I have a strong love of Splunk, creating my own connections to databases, simply all things manipulating data!
-Data is only the fifth form of matter!
+I have a strong love of Splunk, creating my own connections to databases, simply all things manipulating data aka the fifth form of matter!

 # Purpose: